abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts.md

 There are 2 ways to shard the data:
   * **Verticle Sharding** :
   We can different tables in various database instances, which might be running on different physical servers.We might break the a table into multiple tables so that some columns are in one table while the rest in another.
 It increases the speed of data retrieval from a table.
-  * **Horizontal Sharding**:

-  In this approach, partitioning is used to divide the table into multiple tables, by splitting the data row-wise.
+  * **Horizontal Sharding**: In this approach, partitioning is used to divide the table into multiple tables, by splitting the data row-wise.
   There are 2 strategies available:
-    1) **Key-range based sharding :**

-       In key-range based sharding, the data is divided into ranges based on the values of the sharding key.
+    1) **Key-range based sharding** : In key-range based sharding, the data is divided into ranges based on the values of the sharding key.
 Each range is assigned to a different shard.
 For example, if we are sharding based on user ID, users with IDs from 1 to 1000 might be stored in one shard, while users with IDs from 1001 to 2000 might be stored in another shard.
 This approach makes it easy to perform range queries.

-    2) **Hash based sharding:**

-     It uses a hash function on an attribute, this hash function produces a hash value that is used for partitioning.
+    2) **Hash based sharding**:It uses a hash function on an attribute, this hash function produces a hash value that is used for partitioning.

 **If we want to read a specific key, how do we know which IP address we need to connect to read ?**